Bannette/wildlife_tracker/README.md

 # DESCRIPTION OF A PROJECT
 This application allows user to search for animal and know if its endangared or not and also view thier sighting

-BDD
-INPUT: User is able to assign a Hero to a single squad
-OUTPUT: Squad created.
 # PROJECT SETUP INSTRUCTION
 * Installed editor which on my preference is intellJ
 * Installed git vasual control(for tracking my changes)